bcamley/leaders-hopkins/RunSimulation/readme.txt

 The requirements for this script are sys, numpy, scipy and netcdf4-python

-netcdf4-python can be installed: with pi: pip install netcdf4 with conda: conda install -c anaconda netcdf4
+netcdf4-python can be installed: with pip: pip install netcdf4 with conda: conda install -c anaconda netcdf4

 run_simulation.py takes the follower noise (in radians), the gradient width parameter h (in cell diameters), and the cluster size (in number of cells) and simulates the cluster in a line geometry as in the paper.